zhouzusheng/chromium.bb/README.md

 that we wanted specifically for our product, so it is unlikely that we will send this upstream.

-This branch makes it so that hitting Backspace when the cursor is at the beginning of a table cell will be a no-op.
+This branch makes it so that hitting `<backspace>` when the cursor is at the beginning of a table cell will be a no-op.
 The default behavior in WebKit is to move into the previous cell and start deleting from there.